-Lauren is a Mobile native and is currently in her eleventh season as a Principal dancer with the Mobile Ballet Company.
+Lauren is a Mobile native and is a Principal dancer with the Mobile Ballet Company.
 She began her training at the Mobile Ballet School with Winthrop Corey, Ann Duke and Lori Bilbrey-Vaghefi.
 She has studied in New York at the Joffrey Ballet School, Steps, and Ballet Arts at City Center, in addition to American Ballet Theatre Summer Intensive at the University of Alabama and Charleston Ballet Theater.
 Lauren’s featured roles with Mobile Ballet include the title role in Cinderella, Lucy in Winthrop Corey’s Dracula, Swanhilda in Coppelia, Clara, the Snow Queen, and the Dewdrop Fairy in The Nutcracker, Marie Taglioni in Grand Pas de Quatre and Winthrop Corey’s Mein Himmel pas de deux.
 Lauren is also a visual artist.
 In 2006, she received her Bachelor of Arts degree in Studio Art from Spring Hill College.
 In 2010, she received her Master of Fine Arts in Painting from the New York Academy of Art in New York City.
 Currently she is an instructor in the visual arts departments of both Spring Hill College and the University of South Alabama.
 She has shown her work both locally and nationally at such places as the Huntsville Museum of Art, the Mobile Museum of Art, and Mark Miller Gallery and Honey Ramka Gallery in New York City.

 A former Rockette, Raley teaches jazz and musical theater at both our Mobile and Eastern Shore studios.
 She has been dancing 25 years and her early training was at Green Acres School of Dance and Dare 2 Dance in Robertsdale, Alabama.
 When Mobile Ballet expanded to the Eastern Shore, Raley attended weekly classes under the training of Zoe Lombard-Todd.
 She also trained at Sheffield’s School of Dance, where she won numerous awards at local dance conventions and competitions.
 Raley attended the University of South Alabama as a Primary and Special Education major and also performed as a member of the USA dance team.
 She was part of the Universal Dance Association staff, 2011-2012, where she taught hundreds of high school and college level dance teams UDA technique and choreography.
 In 2007, Raley received the acceptance call to dance with the Radio City Rockettes and performed for 10 seasons.
 She traveled with the touring casts of the Radio City Christmas Spectacular and was in the New York City cast, where she has performed in the Macy’s Thanksgiving Day Parade and many other TV, talk show and national broadcast appearances and performances.
 She had the honor of performing next to Heidi Klum on America’s Got Talent on the Great Stage of Radio City Music Hall.